What are the basics for improving my visibility?

 It’s important for your property to be visible in the different stages of a guest’s search journey in order to maximize your conversion rate (the number of guest searches or page views that result in a booking).

-Conversion is the main indicator of how well your property performs on our website.
-As a result, our ranking algorithm is optimized for conversion.
-Here are few suggestions for engaging potential guests and boosting your conversion rate:
+Conversion is the main indicator of how well your property performs on our website, and, as a result, our ranking algorithm is optimized for conversion.
+Here are a few suggestions for engaging potential guests and upping your conversion rate:

 Haven’t decided what your rates will be next year?
-Well, on Booking.com's Extranet, it’s easy to copy this year’s rates over to next year.
-That will buy yourself some thinking time without missing out on those potential advance bookings.
+Well, on the Booking.com Extranet, it’s easy to copy this year’s rates over to next year, so you can buy yourself some time to think without missing out on those potential advance bookings.

-Not only will this help potential guests find the property that best matches their needs, but it also helps you set the right expectations if they book your place.
-Under the Property tab of the Extranet, the property page score tells you how you’re doing with your content and offers tips on how to improve it.
+This will not only help potential guests find the property that best matches their needs, it also helps you set the right expectations if they book your place.
+Under the Extranet’s Property tab, the property page score shows how you’re doing with your content and offers tips on how to improve it.

-We recommend selecting a price strategy that best suits your business needs, but try to offer different rate plans that appeal to all kinds of guests.
-Think of the options travelers might be looking for: Some people can’t start the day without breakfast, while others are happy to book the lowest possible rate and buy a coffee to-go.
+We recommend choosing a price strategy that best suits your business needs, but try to offer different rate plans that appeal to all kinds of guests.
+Think of the options travelers might be looking for.
+Some people can’t go without breakfast, while others are happy to book the lowest possible rate and buy a take-away coffee.

-However, since guests compare options before making a booking, it’s also important to set a competitive price within your market, so it always reflects the changing demand.
+However, as guests compare accommodation options before booking, it’s also important to set a competitive price within your market so it always reflects the changing demand.

-Under the Analytics tab of the Extranet, our Price Performance Dashboard monitors your rates online and presents you with a Price Quality Score that indicates your competitiveness.
-The higher your score, the higher your conversion rate – making a big difference to your visibility in guests’ search results.
+Found under the Extranet’s Analytics tab, our Price Performance Dashboard monitors your online rates and presents you with a Price Quality Score that indicates your competitiveness.
+The higher your score, the higher your conversion rate – which can make a big difference to your visibility in guests’ search results.

-Competitiveness isn’t just about price, so don’t forget to review your policies, as well.
-Can you be somewhat flexible with your cancellation policies and restrictions?
+Competitiveness isn’t just about price though, so don’t forget to review your policies as well.
+Can you allow for some wiggle room in your cancellation policies and restrictions?
 To be seen by more potential bookers, try to offer some flexibility in your policies.

 Visibility Basics: Our top tip